7 of 31 total results match your filters: R Clear all filters

 California State University, Fresno

-This course will introduce students to the basic principles of statistical data analysis in economics.
-Students will learn how economic data are used with economic and statistical models as a basis for estimating key economic parameters, testing economic hypotheses and predicting economic outcomes.
+This course introduces students to the basic principles of statistical data analysis in economics.
+Students learn how economic data are used with economic and statistical models as a basis for estimating key economic parameters, testing economic hypotheses and understanding economic outcomes.

 Behavioral EconomicsSmith College

 I separate learning goals into goals with different verbs: know, understand, comprehend, analyze, s…

 I separate learning goals into goals with different verbs: know, understand, comprehend, analyze, synthesize, do, etc.

 - Know the virtues and limitations of the rational actor model and its application to choice theory and the behavioral sciences.

 - Understand the role of economics as a discipline in the behavioral sciences

 - Ask meaningful questions with important potential answers

 - Analyze data from experiments and surveys to answer questions relevant to the behavioral sciences